speedment/speedment-doc/pages/comparator.md

     `sakila`.`film`.`rating` DESC, `sakila`.`film`.`title` ASC
 ```

-{% include tip.html content = "
+{% include note.html content = "
 Note that the most significant (first order) comparator is given *last* in the order of `.sorted()` operators.
 This might look like counter-intuitive if you are used to SQL where the order is the other way around.
 However, this is a consequence of how Streams work.
-The last `sorted()` operator will supersede any preceeding `sorted()` operator.
+The last `sorted()` operator will supersede any preceeding `sorted()` operator but since sorting is stable (for ordered streams), the previous order will be retained for entities that has the same sort key.
 " %}